damianlewis/ansible-role-octobercms/README.md

 octobercms_composer_install: no
 octobercms_composer_no_dev: yes
 ```
-Installing OctoberCMS using the Composer.
+Installing October using the Composer.
 - `octobercms_build_from_composer:boolean` - Set this to true and `octobercms_build_from_installer` to false to install using Composer.
-- `octobercms_composer_project_path:string` - Specifies where OctoberCMS will be installed.
+- `octobercms_composer_project_path:string` - Specifies where October will be installed.
-- `octobercms_composer_install:boolean` - Specifies whether `composer install` should be run after OctoberCMS has been installed.
+- `octobercms_composer_install:boolean` - Specifies whether `composer install` should be run after October has been installed.
 - `octobercms_composer_no_dev:boolean` - Specifies whether the installation of required dev packages should be disabled.

 ```yaml